-Figure 1 Quantitative evaluation of gene expression using multiplex gene assay in surgical ileum specimens of CD patients.
-The abscissa shows the genes evaluated in inflamed and not inflamed tissue; the axis of the ordinates shows the value of expression of the gene normalized to the housekeeping actin (gene/β actin ratio).
+Figure 1 Quantitative evaluation of gene expression using multiplex gene assay in surgical ileum specimens of Crohn’s disease patients.
+The abscissa shows the genes evaluated in inflamed and non-inflamed tissue.
+The axis of the ordinates shows the value of expression of the gene normalized to the housekeeping actin (gene/β-actin ratio).
 The first seven genes are more closely related to immunity.
 P value is reported only when statistically significant (P < 0.05).